The Adventures of Elmo in Grouchland

 Is it any good?

-Sesame Street fans will love THE ADVENTURES OF ELMO IN GROUCHLAND, which has all of the Sesame Street trademarks -- subtle puns for parents, delightful silliness for kids, and gentle lessons about cooperation, loyalty, sharing, and believing in yourself for everyone, all told with their characteristic warmth, good humor, and kindness.
+Sesame Street fans will love THE ADVENTURES OF ELMO IN GROUCHLAND, which has all of the wonderful Sesame Street trademarks.
+There are subtle puns for parents, delightful silliness for kids, and gentle lessons about cooperation, loyalty, sharing, and believing in yourself for everyone, all told with their characteristic warmth, good humor, and kindness.
 Even Oscar the Grouch (Carroll Spinney) admits that Elmo is his friend.
 And during the few moments of mild tension, Ernie and Bert appear to reassure kids that everything is all right.

 Patinkin and Vanessa Williams (as the Trash Queen) provide some star power, but the real stars are the Muppets and the audience -- who are invited to participate in the movie at crucial moments.